yuvaldori/gigaspaces-wiki-jekyll/xap100net/pono-xml-metadata-attribute.markdown

 {% summary %}{% endsummary %}

-All the properties are written automatically into space.
-If the field is a reference to another object, it has to be Serializable and it will be written into space as well.
-Only the fields which need special space behavior need to be specified in the gs.xml file.
-Specify the fields which are id's, indexes or need exclusions, etc.
+All the properties are written automatically into the Space.
+If the property is a reference to another object, it has to be Serializable and it will be written into the Space as well.
+Only the properties which need special Space behavior need to be specified in the gs.xml file.
+Specify the properties which are id's, indexes or need exclusions, etc.

 # Property